 Disease management may include orthopedic measures and physical therapy to help maintain muscle flexibility, counter atrophy and manage pain.
 Several studies indicate that those with FSHD benefit from exercise.
 Various physical and adaptive aids may be helpful in performing certain activities.
 Ankle-foot orthotics can help with walking.
 In some cases, severe muscle weakness may necessitate the use of wheelchairs, motorized carts, and other mobility and physical aids.

 In addition, speech therapy, use of appropriate assistive devices, and/or other supportive techniques may help to improve speech and communication problems associated with hearing impairment and/or facial weakness.

-Additional supportive services that may be beneficial for some affected individuals include special education and/or other medical, social, or occupational services.
-Genetic counseling will also be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.
 Other treatment for this disorder is symptomatic and supportive.